On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Introduction

 In this paper, we turn our attention to the special case when the graph is complete (denoted $K_n$) and its backbone is a (nonempty) tree or a forest (which we will denote by $T$ and $F$, respectively).
 Note that it has a natural interpretation as a labeling problem: how to assign different labels to all vertices such that on every backbone edge the difference between labels is at least $\lambda$.
 This description draws a comparison e.g. to $L(k, 1)$-labeling problem (see e.g. \cite{calamoneri2011h} for a survey), where the colors of any two adjacent vertices have to differ by at least $k$ and the colors of any two vertices within distance $2$ have to be distinct.

+Broersma in \cite{broersma-general} pointed out that the backbone coloring problem generalizes so called radio labeling problem: finding for a given graph $G$ the function $L\colon V(G) \to \N_+$ such that for every edge $uv \in E(G)$ it holds that $|L(u) - L(v)| \ge 2$ such that $RL(G) = \max_{v \in V(G)} L(v)$ is minimal -- that is, it is exactly the case that $RL(G) = BBC_2(K_{|V(G)|}, G)$.
+However, note that the name \emph{radio labeling} sometimes it refers to a different, although related problem \cite{cada,bantva,korvze}.

+In \cite{fotakis-spirakis} it was proved that the radio labeling problem can be solved in polynomial time for graphs for which $k$-coloring can be found in polynomial time for some fixed $k$, e.g. for planar graphs or graphs with bounded treewidth.
+Additionally, \cite{damaschke} proved for comparability graphs we can find a partition of $V(G)$ into at most $k$ sets which induce semihamiltonian subgraphs in the complement of $G$ (i.e. it contains a Hamiltonian path) and from that it follows that $BBC_2(K_n, G)$ problem is solvable in polynomial time if $G$ is a comparability graph \cite{broersma-general}.
+This generalizes an earlier result from \cite{chang-kuo}, where (under the name of $L'(2, 1)$-labelings) it was shown that this problem is polynomially solvable on cographs, a subclass of comparability graphs.

+On the hardness side, one has to point out that the radio labeling problem is equivalent to the travelling salesman problem with distances $1$ (on the edges of $G$) and $2$ (on all the other edges).
+Thus, in general it is MAX SNP-hard \cite{papadimitriou} and $(\frac{535}{534} - \varepsilon)$-inapproximable (unless P = NP) for any $\varepsilon > 0$ \cite{karpinski-approx}, and it remains hard even for graphs of diameter $2$ \cite{fotakis-spirakis}, though it is $\frac{8}{7}$-approximable in polynomial time \cite{karpinski-approx,adamaszek}.

-In our case it is obvious that $\chi(K_n) = n$, $\chi(F) = 2$ and the theorems presented above combined together give us the following bounds:
+Returning to the backbone coloring problem with arbitrary $\lambda$, it is obvious that $\chi(K_n) = n$, $\chi(F) = 2$, so \Cref{thm:broersma,thm:havet} combined together give us the following bounds:

 Moreover, it was proved before in \cite{janczewski2015backbone} that there exists a $2$-approximate algorithm for complete graphs with bipartite backbones and a $3/2$-approximate algorithm for complete graphs with connected bipartite backbones.
 Both algorithms run in linear time.
 As a corollary, it was proved that we can compute $BBC_\lambda(K_n, F)$ in quadratic time, provided that $F$ is a tree on $n$ vertices and $\lambda > n - 2$.
-On the other hand, for $\lambda = 2$ we know that $BBC_\lambda(K_n, F) \le n + 1$ and we can solve the problem in polynomial time \cite[Theorem 3]{turowski2015optimal}.
-However, this leaves us with the large gap for the intermediate values of $\lambda$, which we try to address in this paper.
+On the other hand, for $\lambda = 2$ we know that $BBC_\lambda(K_n, F) \le n + 1$ and moreover we can solve the problem in polynomial time \cite[Theorem 3]{turowski2015optimal}.

+Still, this leaves the complexity status of computing $BBC_\lambda(K_n, F)$ or its approximability in polynomial time for arbitrary $\lambda$ open.
+This paper aims to narrow this gap by providing an improved algorithm for $BBC_\lambda(K_n, F)$ with an additive error.